Cancel anytime

 Volatility

-AADR's volatility is influenced by the volatility of the underlying ADRs and the overall international equity market.
-Due to the active management strategy, volatility can also depend on portfolio turnover.
+AADR's volatility can be influenced by the volatility of the underlying ADRs and the active management decisions of the fund.

 Market Risk